Soham3131/Sidebar-menu/README.md

 # Sidebar-menu
-This is my first project i have
+This is my first project .
+I have
 Created a sidebar menu without using any javascript .